binaryage/asepsis-web/index.md

 ## Installation

-Installation is easy.
+TotalTerminal is a plugin for Terminal.app.
+It provides Visor Window which slides down when you press a hot-key.

   1. Run installer
-  2. Configure your keyboard trigger by selecting the TotalTerminal Status Menu Item -> `Preferences ...` and edit your keyboard hot-key.
+  2. Configure your keyboard trigger by selecting the `Preferences...` -> `TotalTerminal` and edit your keyboard hot-key.
 By default it is `CTRL+~`

-Then you can trigger Visor with your hot-key from any application to get an instant terminal session.
+Then you can trigger Visor Window with your hot-key from any application to get an instant terminal session.

-To hide Visor, you can either:
+To hide Visor Window, you can either:

   * re-trigger with your key-combo
   * optionally, you can click off the TotalTerminal window

 ## FAQ

-#### I like the idea, but I want to use Terminal.app features.
-Do you plan to support tabs/unicode/whatever?
-> TotalTerminal is a plugin for Terminal.app.
-You should be able to use most of Terminal.app features with TotalTerminal.
-The only broken feature is "Windows Groups".
+#### What is the difference between Visor.bundle and TotalTerminal.app?
+> TotalTerminal supersedes Visor.
+Visor.bundle is a SIMBL plugin which was originally written by Nicholas Jitkoff from [Blacktree](http://blacktree.com).
+Original Visor was introduced for OS X - Tiger.
+I have been developing it since Leopard.
+I've decided to rename it to TotalTerminal with OS X Lion release.
+TotalTerminal has installer, sparkle updater and does not depend on [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php).
+In the future it will get more bug fixes and hopefully some new features.

+#### Why have you renamed it?
+> There are several reasons.
+First, Visor Window is also a feature of [TotalFinder](http://totalfinder.binaryage.com), my other application plugin.
+This was causing confusion.
+Second, TotalFinder and TotalTerminal make up nicer branding.
+It is immediately obvious they are related and TotalTerminal has something to do with Terminal.app.
+Also searching for TotalTerminal through social media is easier for me.
+Visor is a general term.

+#### Do I need to uninstall Visor.bundle prior TotalTerminal installation?
+> Not necessary.
+TotalTerminal installer will remove it automatically.
+Visor and TotalTerminal conflict so you cannot install them both.

 #### Does TotalTerminal work on OSX 10.7 (Lion)?
 > Yes, since 1.0.